KatarzynaKrauza/Project-Revenue-metrics/README.md

 ✅ Game 3 was the most popular, purchased by 373 users and generating $62,850 in revenue.
 Game 1 had the lowest sales, with only 3 users and $69 in revenue.
 This may indicate a lack of market fit or insufficient marketing

-✅ The highest revenue came from users aged 19–23 ($22,798) and 14–18 ($19,272), while the lowest came from the 34–44 age group (only $2,435).
-The 14–23 age group accounts for 67% of total revenue, making it a key target segment
+✅ The highest revenue came from users aged 18-24 ($33 343), while the lowest came from the 39–44 age group (only $403).
+The 18–24 age group accounts for 53% of total revenue, making it a key target segment

 ✅ September recorded the highest user retention in the first month after initial payment — 78.9%.
 A similarly high rate was observed in June — 77.8%.
 The lowest retention was seen in April, with only 22% of users remaining active in the eighth month after their first payment